 On the opposite end of the state, there’s an affordable town right by the Pennsylvania border.
 The schools in this city of 14,000 are highly rated and there’s even a community college within the city to keep your kids around a couple of years after high school graduation.

 Olean’s median home value is just around $58,000, making it a great place for people who make the median income in the city.
-If you’re bringing home $40,000 a year, the median in the city, you’ll be able to pay off your home quickly and easily.
+If you’re bringing home $40,000 a year, which is the median in the city, you’ll be able to pay off your home quickly and easily.
 While it might not be the ideal place for a home flipper, it’s a nice place to settle down.

 While it was once the home of bootleggers, Olean is now a safe place to live.
 With a serious academic bend in the city and a community where 30% of households have school-aged kids, it’s a fantastic place for families.